TASEmulators/waterboxdev/readme.txt

 STOP HERE AND DO THIS IF YOU ARE USING LINUX AND DON'T WANT TO USE VAGRANT:
 1. copy share/midipix-prebaked to /home/moi/midipix
 2. put /home/moi/midipix/nt64/release/bin in path
+3. Do not substitute any other word for "moi".
+For instance, do not use "/home/coolguy/midipix" or "/home/improviser/midipix" or "/home/likestofail/midipix".
+   The above steps must be followed exactly, and you must use "/home/moi/midipix" verbatim.
-3. Be aware that if we ever bring the midipix toolchain building-from-sources back to life, you may need to use waterboxdev in order to do that effectively, or at all.
+4. Be aware that if we ever bring the midipix toolchain building-from-sources back to life, you may need to use waterboxdev in order to do that effectively, or at all.

 ==================================================================